How do I get an appointment at View Point Health?

 If you are already receiving services from View Point Health and need to schedule an appointment, please call 678-209-2411.

-If you are not receiving services from View Point Health at this time, you can walk-in to any of the four outpatient center locations, Monday-Friday 8:00 am – 2:00 pm for an initial intake.
+If you are not receiving services from View Point Health at this time, but would like to you can walk-in to any of the five outpatient center locations, Monday-Friday 8:00 am – 2:00 pm for an initial intake.
 Intakes are seen on a first come, first serve basis.

 What do I need to bring on my first appointment?